sharoncxu/AzureML-CheatSheet/website/docs/docker-build.md

 env.register(ws)
 ```

-In order to consume this environment in, say, a remote run, Azure ML builds a docker image
+In order to consume this environment in a remote run, Azure ML builds a docker image
 that creates the corresponding python environment.

 The dockerfile used to build this image is available directly from the environment object.